duckdb/duckdb-web/docs/extensions/postgres.md

 ### The `postgres_query` Table Function

-The `postgres_query` table function allows you to run arbitrary read queries within an attached database. `postgres_query` takes the name of the attached Postgres database to execute the query in, as well as the SQL query to execute.
+The `postgres_query` table function allows you to run arbitrary read queries within an attached database. `postgres_query` takes the name of the attached PostgreSQL database to execute the query in, as well as the SQL query to execute.
 The result of the query is returned.
 Single-quote strings are escaped by repeating the single quote twice.

 ```sql
 postgres_query(attached_database::VARCHAR, query::VARCHAR)